 - Shall attend POST-sponsored instructor retrainers as required by POST.

-Pre-Academy Firearms Training: Any person employed or commissioned as a peace officer, or reserve or part-time peace officer must successfully complete a pre-academy firearms training program as prescribed by the council within 30 days from the date of initial employment if that person will be performing the duties of a peace officer before attending a basic law enforcement training course.
+Pre-Academy Firearms Training: Any person employed or commissioned as a peace officer, or reserve or part-time peace officer must successfully complete a pre-academy firearms training program as prescribed by the council within 30 days from the date of employment if that person will be performing the duties of a peace officer before attending a basic or refresher law enforcement training course.

 Pre-Academy and Basic Firearms Qualification: Students shall qualify with an approved service weapon on the POST-approved Firearms Qualification Course and all scoring will be computed and recorded by a firearms instructor certified by the POST Council.